 Time zones outside the US: Atlantic Time Zone – AST (UTC−04:00), which comprises Puerto Rico and the U.S. Virgin Islands, Samoa Time Zone – SST (UTC−11:00), which comprises American Samoa and Chamorro Time Zone – ChST (UTC+10:00), which comprises Guam and the Northern Mariana Islands.

 As of August 9, 2007, the standard time zones are defined in terms of hourly offsets from UTC.
 Standard time zones in the United States are currently defined at the federal level by law 15 USC §260.
 The federal law also establishes the transition dates and times at which daylight saving time occurs, if observed.
 It is ultimately the authority of the Secretary of Transportation, in coordination with the states, to determine which regions will observe which of the standard time zones and if they will observe daylight saving time.

 It is the combination of the time zone and daylight saving rules, along with the timekeeping services, which determines the legal civil time for any US location at any moment.

 The Energy Policy Act of 2005 extended daylight saving time (DST) for an additional month beginning in 2007.
 The start of DST now occurs on the second Sunday in March and ends on the first Sunday in November.
-Clocks will be set ahead one hour at 2 a.m. on March 13, 2016 and set back one hour at 2 a.m. on November 6, 2016.
+Because of that clocks will be set ahead one hour at 2 a.m. on March 10, 2019 and set back one hour at 2 a.m. on November 3, 2019.